 For more information, visit the official website of South Korea’s Ministry of Foreign Affairs here.

 There are different requirements for each type of traveler, for Filipinos, kindly check this page.
 Processing time is 3 to 5 days.
 In the Philippines, the Korean Embassy is located at 122 Upper McKinley Road, McKinley Town Center, Fort Bonifacio, Taguig city 1634, Philippines with contact number at (63-2) 856-9210 visa local no. 270, 500.
 It is located somewhere near at the back of SM Aura.
+However, starting July 1, 2018, visa application for South Korea will be processed through designated travel agencies only.
+You may check the list of agencies in their official website or just click this link.

 ACCOMMODATION.
 We stayed for 5 days and 4 nights (November 9 to 13, 2015) at 24 Guesthouse Namsan Garden, Jung-gu, Seoul, South Korea.
 This place has the perfect location since it’s just few steps away from Myeongdong subway station, Myeongdong shopping street “Make-up capital of Seoul” and a hundred of restaurants and streetfood stalls at night.
 In addition, it’s also near to other tourist spots such as the palaces and Bukchon Hanok Village which are just few stations away but if you’re taking a cab, the fare will not be more than 5,000KRW (P210).
 Their rooms are clean and spacious, their staff is very friendly and accommodating and the house itself has a very relaxing ambiance.
 That’s why I highly recommend this place! 🙂 Go check their website here. 🙂